-The Company presents basic and diluted earnings per share ("EPS") data for its equity shares.
-Basic EPS is calculated by dividing the profit and loss attributable to equity shareholders of the Company by the weighted average number of equity shares outstanding during the period.
-Diluted EPS is determined by adjusting the profit and loss attributable to equity shareholders and the weighted average number of equity shares outstanding that could have been issued upon conversion of all dilutive potential equity shares Dilutive potential equity shares are deemed converted as of the beginning of the period, unless issued at a later date.
+The Group presents basic and diluted earnings per share ("EPS") data for its equity shares.

+Basic EPS is calculated by dividing the profit and loss attributable to equity shareholders of the Group by the weighted average number of equity shares outstanding during the period.

+Diluted EPS is determined by adjusting the profit and loss attributable to equity shareholders and the weighted average number of equity shares outstanding that could have been issued upon conversion of all dilutive potential equity shares are deemed converted as of the beginning of the period, unless issued at a later date.
 Dilutive potential equity shares are determined independently for each period presented.